Quick Answer

 One-Breath Recap

 Dirty money in (placement), spin it around (layering), clean money out (integration).
-Firms answer with an AML program, CIP at the door, SARs for suspicious activity over $5,000, CTRs for cash over $10,000, both to FinCEN, and OFAC blocking anyone on the SDN List.
+Firms answer with an AML program, CIP at the door, SARs for suspicious activity of $5,000 or more, CTRs for cash over $10,000, both to FinCEN, and OFAC blocking anyone on the SDN List.
 Nail the thresholds and deadlines and this unit answers itself.

 Need more than the recap?
-This is a condensed summary.
-If it is not enough, read the full AML Compliance unit for the complete lesson.
+Read the full AML Compliance unit.